pulp/pulp/docs/installation/instructions.rst

 Database Setup
 --------------

-To keep Pulp lightweight sqlite3 is the default database, but for production usage PostgreSQL is recommended.
-Setup PostgreSQL and configure it in the `databases` section of your server.yaml.
+Databases can be configed in the `databases` section of your server.yaml.
 See the `Django database settings documentation <https://docs.djangoproject.com/en/1.11/ref/settings/#databases>`_ for more information on setting the `databases` values in settings.yaml.

 .. _broker-install: